Alienation (property law)

 English common law traditionally protected freehold landowners from unsecured creditors.
-In 1732, the Parliament of Great Britain passed legislation entitled “The Act for the More Easy Recovery of Debts in His Majesty’s Plantations and Colonies in America”, sometimes known as the Debt Recovery Act of 1732, which required all land and slave property in British America to be treated as chattel for debt collection purposes.
+In 1732, the Parliament of Great Britain passed legislation entitled “The Act for the More Easy Recovery of Debts in His Majesty’s Plantations and Colonies in America”, sometimes known as the Debt Recovery Act 1732 (5 Geo.
+2. c.
+7), which required all land and slave property in British America to be treated as chattel for debt collection purposes.
 It thus removed the shield from creditors which had protected large, landed estates (and which continued to protect those estates in Britain).
-However, the Act was amended within a decade to allow colonial legislatures, particularly in the southern American colonies, to again protect real estate transferred in fee tail or inherited through primogeniture.
+However, the act was amended within a decade to allow colonial legislatures, particularly in the southern American colonies, to again protect real estate transferred in fee tail or inherited through primogeniture.
 Thus, colonies which relied on enslaved labor adopted legislation which promoted the liquidity of slave property.
-Although Virginia repealed laws supporting primogeniture and the fee tail in 1776, it refused to extend the Debt Recovery Act after the American Revolution, and passed further legislation which protected real estate from creditors.
+Although Virginia repealed laws supporting primogeniture and the fee tail in 1776, it refused to extend the Debt Recovery Act 1732 after the American Revolution, and passed further legislation which protected real estate from creditors.
 Other states adopted similar legislation (some specifically protected homesteads from creditors), but the recording systems adopted throughout the new American states led to the more commodified and transferable development of American property law.
-In 1797, Parliament repealed the Debt Recovery Act with respect to slaves in the remaining colonies.
-Nonetheless, by 1806, abolition pamphleteers in Britain continued to criticize as cruel the Act's sanction of slave auctions to satisfy a slaveowner's secured as well as unsecured debts.
+In 1797, Parliament passed the Negroes Act 1797 (37 Geo.
+3. c.
+119) which repealed the Debt Recovery Act 1732 with respect to slaves in the remaining colonies.
+Nonetheless, by 1806, abolition pamphleteers in Britain continued to criticize as cruel the act's sanction of slave auctions to satisfy a slaveowner's secured as well as unsecured debts.